Workplace earthquake planning

 It is frightening to stay in a building immediately after an earthquake but it is much safer than immediately going outside.

-The Director of Civil Defence Emergency Management, John Hamilton, said it is not like a fire.
+An earthquake is not like a fire.
 You do not have to evacuate a building straight away unless it is showing obvious signs of distress.

 When you eventually evacuate, do take your wallet, coat, bag, etc. You are more vulnerable if you leave those things behind.
 If you have a getaway kit or “go bag”, take it.

 Large open areas with no tall buildings, power lines or other hazards immediately adjacent are best.
 It is often better to remain in your building until a safe route has been found.

 The plan needs to focus on what staff should do and include all of:

 Do it together – Discuss arrangements with staff from other organisations in the building.
 Arrange to check on and support each other during and after an earthquake.

 Drop, Cover and Hold – This is what to do during an earthquake.
 (Staff who are away from their workplace and outside when an earthquake strikes should move no more than a few steps then Drop, Cover and Hold.)
 For more information see the information sheet Drop, Cover and Hold is still the right action to take (PDF, 133k).